Integral Chow rings of modular compactifications of $\mathcal{M}_{1,n\leq 6}$: Geometry of the open substack parametrising minimal curves

-The $\OO(1)$ of the Pl\"ucker embedding can be identified with $\on{det}(\Scal^\vee)$: e.g. the vanishing locus of the Pl\"ucker coordinate $p_{45}$ can be identified with the locus of lines intersecting the codimension two linear subspace $F_3=\{z_4=z_5=0\}$, that is $\Sigma_1(F)$. \end{proof}

-The main goal of this section is calculating the fundamental classes of singularity strata in the open stratum $\Min{n}^{sm}$.
+The last statement requires no restrictions on $n$.
+Lekili and Polishchuk identify $\Min{n}$ with the $\Gm$-quotient of an explicit affine variety - that is nothing but the total space of the $\Gm$-bundle associated to the Hodge line bundle over $\Min{n}$ - and the forgetful morphism $\Min{n+1}\to\Min{n}$ is induced by a $\Gm$-equivariant map between the corresponding affine varieties, therefore it identifies the respective Hodge bundles. \end{proof} \begin{definition} Let $\Nod_S$ denote the closure of the locus of curves with $\ell(S)$ non-separating nodes and that many rational irreducible components in the core, each marked with a part $S_i\subseteq [n]$. \end{definition} The main goal of this section is calculating the fundamental classes of singularity strata in the open stratum $\Min{n}^{sm}$.
 We exploit Lekili and Polishchuk's normal forms.
-We will also use, without further mention, the natural action of the symmetric group $S_n$ on $\Min{n}$, inducing a trivial action on $A^*(\Min{n})$; it follows that $[\Ell{S}]=[\Ell{\sigma\cdot S}]$ for every partition $S$ and every permutation $\sigma$.
+We will also use, without further mention, the natural action of the symmetric group $S_n$ on $\Min{n}$, inducing a trivial action on $A^*(\Min{n})$\footnote{It is clear that the action is trivial on $\lambda$.
+For $n=6$, one has $\nu=\Nod_{\{i,j,h,k\},\{\ell,m\}}$ for any choice of the indexes \cite[\S 2.1]{Coskun}, hence $\nu$ is invariant as well.
+This can also be proved directly by looking at the degree $4$ relation $\nu^2=\lambda^4-\lambda^2\nu$, which implies that either $\nu$ is fixed, or $\nu\mapsto -\lambda^2-\nu$.
+Plugging the latter into the degree $5$ relation $\lambda^5-3\lambda^3\nu-2\lambda\nu$ one gets $6\lambda^5+6\lambda^3\nu+\lambda\nu$, which does not belong to the ideal of relations since the following matrix is full rank: }; it follows that $[\Ell{S}]=[\Ell{\sigma\cdot S}]$ for every partition $S$ and every permutation $\sigma$.

-We establish the relationship between strata of elliptic singularities and loci of non-separating nodes.
+We next establish the relationship between strata of elliptic singularities and loci of non-separating nodes.
 For an intuition, consider a minimal genus one curve obtained by gluing two $\PP^1$s at two nodes.
 What happens when the nodes come together?
 Now, the two $\PP^1$s are joined at a single point, but the arithmetic genus of the curve must still be one, hence that point must be a tacnode.

-\begin{definition} Let $\Nod_S$ denote the closure of the locus of curves with $\lvert S\rvert$ non-separating nodes and as many rational irreducible components in the core, each marked with a part $S_i\subseteq [n]$. \end{definition}
+The general idea is then to express loci of elliptic singularities as the intersection of loci of nodal singularities and certain appropriate cycles.

+\begin{lemma} The relation $\Nod_{[n]}=12\lambda$ holds in $A^1(\Min{n})$ for every $n\geq 1$. \end{lemma} \begin{proof} $\Nod_{[n]}$ can be identified with the discriminant locus of singular curves.
+For $n=1$ we have $\Nod_{[1]}=V(27b^2+16a^3)$ (see \S3.1 below for the equations of the universal curve), hence the identification of $[\Nod_{[1]}]$ with $12\lambda$.
+The formula then holds for every $n$ by pulling it back along the forgetful morphism $\Min{n+1}\to\Min{n}$. \end{proof} \begin{remark} $\Nod_S$ is irreducible for $\ell(S)\leq 3$ and reducible otherwise, since the ordering of the parts is relevant up to cycling and inverting. \end{remark}